githubyuto0919745/startup/startup/notes.md

 -  Padding: space inside the element (between content and border).
 Margin: space outside the element (between border and other elements)

 >- 5. Given this HTML and this CSS how will the images be displayed using flex?
--  If the container uses display: flex;, the images will be displayed in a row by default, side by side, unless flex-direction: column; is specified.
+-  If the container uses display: flex;, the images will be displayed in a row by default ( meaning all images are lined in the same row) , side by side, unless flex-direction: column; is specified (all of them lined within the same column).

 >- 6. What does the following padding CSS do?
  - Example: padding: 10px 20px; adds 10px top/bottom and 20px left/right inside the element.

+ padding: 10px 20px 30px 40px;
+top => right => bottom => left

 >- 7. What does the following code using arrow syntax function declaration do?
-- Arrow functions are a compact function syntax. (a, b) => a + b means a function with parameters a and b that returns a+b.
+- Arrow functions are a compact(simple) function syntax. (a, b) => a + b means a function with parameters a and b that returns a+b.
  Examples:
  const add = (a, b) => a + b;